Archive for the ‘Useful Links’ Category

 I have helped produce a few short videos but cannot claim to have produced lots of R.E.M. pop videos, which this man has done.

-I have never been a member of the of the Clinical Engineering Association of South Africa, let alone the President of it’s National Council.
+I have never been a member of the of the Clinical Engineering Association of South Africa, let alone served on it’s National Council.

 I have read a lot about the human brain in recent times but I haven’t gone for a Ph.D and specialised in cognitive-behavior therapy, unlike this man.

 I also did’nt work as the production manager on such big motion pictures as Die hard 2, Demolition Man and The Goonies like this man did.
-Nor did I edit the movie version of Dirty Sanchez or help edit Troy and Die Another Day like this man.
+I am not a top college american-football defender like this man.
+Nor have I edited the movie version of Dirty Sanchez or help edit Troy and Die Another Day like this man.